bayang/lecter/README.md

 # ReadDay
 An Inoreader Desktop App
-Still in very early stage.
+Still in early stage.

+Using JavaFX and Gradle.

+Support RSS & Web & Readability article view.